yomidevs/yomitan/README.md

 ## What is Yomitan?

-Yomitan turns your web browser into a tool for building Japanese language literacy by helping you **read** texts that would otherwise be too difficult to tackle.
+Yomitan turns your web browser into a tool for building language literacy by helping you **read** texts that would otherwise be too difficult to tackle in [many languages](#multilanguage-support).

 Yomitan provides powerful features not available in other browser-based dictionaries: